Ptozin/3L.EIC026-COMP/README.md

 ## Final Grade: 19/20

-This repository contains notes, exams, practical assignments, and the project made for the Computer Graphics course at FEUP for the academic year 2022/2023.
+This repository contains notes, exams, practical assignments, and the project made for the Compilers course at FEUP for the academic year 2022/2023.

 ---